Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Introduction

-In this paper, we generalize this theorem to a discrete isometry group $\Gamma$ of a proper geodesic $\delta$-hyperbolic space $(X,d)$.
-As a counterpart of conformal invariant measure, quasiconformal measure of quasi-invariance was introduced in \cite{Co}.
-Roughly speaking, a concept of the usual geometry is determined on the Gromov hyperbolic space with certain controllable ambiguity, so invariance of a conformal measure must be weakened in a flexible form as a principle.
-We say that an $s$-dimensional quasiconformal measure $\mu$ on the boundary $\partial X$ is $\Gamma$-quasi-invariant if there is a constant $D \geq 1$ independent of $\gamma \in \Gamma$ such that the Radon-Nikodym derivative of the pull-back $\gamma^*\mu$ to $\mu$ is comparable to the s-dimensional magnification rate of $\gamma$ with multiplicative error factor $D$.
+In this study, we generalize this theorem to a discrete isometry group $\Gamma$ of a proper geodesic $\delta$-hyperbolic space $(X,d)$.
+As a counterpart to the conformal invariant measure, the quasiconformal measure of quasi-invariance was introduced in \cite{Co}.
+Roughly speaking, a concept on the usual geometry is defined on the Gromov hyperbolic space with controllable ambiguity; thus, the notion of invariance of a conformal measure must be appropriately weakened.
+We say that an $s$-dimensional quasiconformal measure $\mu$ on the boundary $\partial X$ is $\Gamma$-quasi-invariant if there is a constant $D \geq 1$ independent of $\gamma \in \Gamma$ such that the Radon--Nikodym derivative of the pull-back $\gamma^*\mu$ to $\mu$ is comparable with the $s$-dimensional magnification rate of $\gamma$ with multiplicative error factor $D$.

-On the other hand, the critical exponent of a discrete isometry group $\Gamma \subset \Isom(X,d)$ is determined exactly in the same way as the exponential growth rate of the orbit and in both classical and modern cases, a conformal measure or a quasiconformal measure of the dimension at the critical exponent reflects the geometry of $\Gamma$.
-This is the one defined to be the Patterson measure.
-Moreover, the divergence of the Poincar\'e series at the critical exponent is a distinguished property for $\Gamma$ and it guarantees a certain uniqueness of the Patterson measure.
+On the contrary, the critical exponent of a discrete isometry group $\Gamma \subset \Isom(X,d)$ is determined in exactly the same way as the exponential growth rate of the orbit, and in both classical and modern cases, a conformal measure or a quasiconformal measure of the dimension at the critical exponent reflects the geometry of $\Gamma$.
+This is what we defined as the Patterson measure.
+Moreover, the divergence of the Poincar\'e series at the critical exponent is a distinguished property for $\Gamma$ and ensures uniqueness of the Patterson measure in a certain sense.
 If $\Gamma$ satisfies this property, then $\Gamma$ is said to be of divergence type.

-Now we state the main theorem of this paper as follows.
-This will be demonstrated in Section \ref{6}.
+The main theorem of this study is the following.
+It will be proved in Section \ref{6}.

 \begin{theorem} Let $\Gamma \subset \Isom(X,d)$ be a non-elementary discrete group of divergence type acting on a proper geodesic $\delta$-hyperbolic space $(X,d)$.
-Then the Patterson measure for $\Gamma$ is quasi-invariant under the normalizer $N(\Gamma)$ of $\Gamma$. \end{theorem}
+Then, the Patterson measure for $\Gamma$ is quasi-invariant under the normalizer $N(\Gamma)$ of $\Gamma$. \end{theorem}

-We will show two applications of this theorem in Sections \ref{7} and \ref{8}.
-For Kleinian groups, we have used Theorem \ref{kleinian} for a problem of proper conjugation in \cite{MY1} and for a new proof of the theorem by Roblin \cite{R2} concerning the lower bound of the critical exponents of normal subgroups in \cite{J} .
-Our applications are corresponding to these results.
+We present two applications of this theorem in Sections \ref{7} and \ref{8}.
+For Kleinian groups, we used Theorem \ref{kleinian} for a problem of proper conjugation in \cite{MY1} and for a new proof of the theorem by Roblin \cite{R2} concerning the lower bound of the critical exponents of normal subgroups in \cite{J}.
+Our applications correspond to these results.